jerryab31/h1n1_seasonal_vaccine/README.md

 # H1N1 and Seasonal Vaccine Prediction

-Predicts likelihood of individuals taking H1N1 and seasonal flu vaccines using ML (XGBoost, Optuna, cv=5).
+Predicts likelihood of individuals taking H1N1 and seasonal flu vaccines using ML (GradientBoostClassifier, Optuna, cv=5).
 [More details soon...]